hyprstack/learn-about-sessions/README.md

   content from third-party domains (such as banner ads), which opens up the potential for tracking the user's browsing history.
 Privacy setting options in most modern browsers allow the blocking of third-party tracking cookies.

+- **Supercookie** - A "supercookie" is a cookie with an origin of a Top-Level Domain (such as `.com`) or a Public Suffix (such as `.co.uk`).
+It is important that supercookies are blocked by browsers, due to the security holes they introduce.
+If unblocked, an attacker in control of a malicious website could set a supercookie and potentially disrupt or impersonate legitimate user requests to another website that shares the same Top-Level Domain or Public Suffix as the malicious website.
+For example, a supercookie with an origin of `.com`, could maliciously affect a request made to `example.com`, even if the cookie did not originate from `example.com`.
+This can be used to fake logins or change user information.

+- **Zombie Cookie** - Some cookies are automatically recreated after a user has deleted them; these are called zombie cookies.
+This is accomplished by a script storing the content of the cookie in some other locations, such as the local storage available to Flash content, HTML5 storages and other client-side mechanisms, and then recreating the cookie from backup stores when the cookie's absence is detected.

 ---
 ### Resources: